Winter Storm Warning from TUE 3:00 PM CST until WED 9:00 AM CST

 * ADDITIONAL DETAILS…Some power outages are possible due to

-gusts up to 30 mph.
-In addition, the heavy wet nature of the
+wind gusts up to 30 mph.
+In addition, the heavy wet nature of

 PRECAUTIONARY/PREPAREDNESS ACTIONS…